Frequently Asked Questions

 Q: Will I be able to submit a workshop proposal for next year’s conference?

-A: The call for proposals (CFP) PTWC 2018 will open in December 2017 for general and professional track.
+A: The call for proposals (CFP) PTWC 2019 will open in late Fall for general and professional track.

 Q: What is the Professional Track?

-A: PTWC has a professional track that offers two days of accredited programming for Medical, Behavioral Health, Legal and (new in 2017) Education professionals.
+A: PTWC has a professional track that offers two days of accredited programming for Medical, Behavioral Health, Legal and Education professionals.
 These programs provide professionals with the training to offer trans-competent services, and trans-inclusive spaces.
 CME, CNE, CLE and CEU credits will be available, and in 2018 we hope to offer ACT 48 credits for educators.
-Medical, behavioral health, legal and education professionals must register and pay for these tracks in advance order to receive continuing education credits in trans competency.
+Medical, Behavioral Health, Legal and Education professionals must register and pay for these tracks in advance order to receive continuing education credits in trans competency.
 Due to limited space, only pre-registered, paying attendees will be permitted to attend these workshops

 Q: How do I register for the Professional Track?